 We may be adversely affected by developments in new technology which may cause the business of certain of our tenants to become substantially diminished or functionally obsolete, with the result that such tenants may be unable to pay rent, become insolvent, file for bankruptcy protection, close their stores, or terminate their leases.
-Examples of the potentially adverse effects of new technology on retail businesses include, among other things, the effect of "e-books" and small screen readers on book stores, and increased sales of many products on-line.
+Examples of the potentially adverse effects of new technology on retail businesses include, among other things, the overall effects of e-commerce.

 Recent annual increases in online sales have also caused many retailers to sell products online on their websites with pick-ups at a store or warehouse or through deliveries, which may have the effect of decreasing the reported amount of their in-store sales and the amount of rent we are able to collect from them.
 With respect to grocer tenants, on-line grocery orders have become increasingly available, particularly in urban areas, but have not yet become a major factor affecting grocers in our portfolio.
-We cannot predict with certainty how growth in internet sales will impact the demand for space at our properties or how much revenue will be generated at "bricks and mortar" store locations in the future.
+We cannot predict with certainty how growth in e-commerce, including same-day grocery delivery services, will impact the demand for space at our properties or how much revenue will be generated at "bricks and mortar" store locations in the future.
 If we are unable to anticipate and respond promptly to trends in retailer and consumer behavior, our occupancy levels and financial results could suffer.